robatkins/SILICONDON/README.md

 ![alt text](http://i.imgur.com/Krg9uLm.gif)

-SurpriseParty is a Java based server for malware staging and command and control.
+[b]SurpriseParty[/b] is a Java based server for malware staging and command and control.

 It's able to communicate to multiple "modular" clients who perform various tasks for the SurpriseParty server.